RetroPie/RetroPie-Docs/docs/Manual-Installation.md

 ### Samba Roms

 If you want to use samba shares you can set them up from the setup/tools option of the retropie setup script.

+## Further Optimizations:
+Add consoleblank=0 to the existing line in /boot/cmdline.txt (with a space before it of course so it's an additional parameter).
+This prevents the screenblanker kicking in and so runcommand dialog is always displayed.